bababoyy/portable-scripts/README.md

 Creates a new window and hooks jQuery to pause script.min.js and load the bot

+That way you can emulate @run-at -> document-start, by running the code before script.min.js loads; giving the userscripts time to hook the WebSocket.

-Does not work with Firefox
+Does not work with Firefox (Planning on adding support, by listening for onbeforescriptexecute)